Mike111222/Hello-Microverse-Project/README.md

 # 📖 [Hello Microverse Project] <a name="Hello Microverse"></a>

-> Describe your project in 1 or 2 sentences.

-**[Hello Microverse Project]** is a...
+**[Hello Microverse Project]** is a basic project to get new Micronauts onboard with Git, GitHub and Linters

 ## 🛠 Built With <a name="built-with"></a>

 ### Tech Stack <a name="tech-stack"></a>

-> Describe the tech stack and include only the relevant sections that apply to your project.
+> #HTML, #CSS

 ## 🚀 Live Demo <a name="live-demo"></a>

-> Add a link to your deployed project.
+> A link to my deployed project can be obtained with VS Code while running the code with Live Server.

 - <!-- GETTING STARTED -->

 ## 💻 Getting Started <a name="getting-started"></a>

-> Describe how a new developer could make use of your project.
+> A new developer could make use of my project according to the needs.

 To get a local copy up and running, follow these steps.
+Install Browser, VS Code, Git and GitHub

 ### Prerequisites

-In order to run this project you need:
+In order to run this project you need: Browser, VS Code, Git and GitHub

 <!--
 Example command: